Mix Automation 101: How to Automate Your Sound For a Better Mix

 Having total control of your tracks is critically important in the last half of the mix process.

-We all want that perfectly-polished end result where it seems like nothing is out of place.
+We all want that perfectly-polished master as our end result where it seems like nothing is out of place.

 Automation is a key technique that pro music producers use to get their mixes there.

 Smart automation lets you add movement and musicality to your mixes long after your recording is done.